SweetySojrani/Starbucks-Rest-API/Weekly Meeting Notes.md

 - Vera
   - Research on Order feature and decide on which NoSQL database to use
   - Research on popular frontend framework

 - Yinghua
   - Looked into the Go sample code from professor

+- Sweety
+  - Analyzed the Golabs code to understand the design of GO API microservices.
+  - Explored the Payment feature of the application and designed the MongoDB database.

 ### Week 2